Puppet Masters

 -

-Prompt: "Take the list of 100 important works of science fiction and convert it into a JSON file, structured with each book's title, author, year, and genre."
+Prompt: “Take the list of 100 works of cyborg and AI media and convert it into a JSON file, structured with each entry’s title, creator, year, medium, and category.”

 -